scalar-labs/scalardb-samples/spring-data-sample/README.md

 # Spring Data integration Sample

-This is a sample application for Spring Data integration with ScalarDB.
+This is a sample Spring Boot application for Spring Data integration with ScalarDB.

 ## Prerequisites
 - Java (OpenJDK 8 or higher)